 Physical Ability Test

-- The Physical Ability Test is pass/fail and measures endurance, flexibility, and strength.
+- The Physical Ability Test measures endurance, flexibility, and strength.
 The test consists of the following components:

 Special Physical Requirements